Please do explore the link to "Flippin Pain", a great source of information and patient stories.

 NEXT NUTRITION SESSION WITH FLEUR

-Thank you to Fleur for the autumn workshop and a special remedy to promote health and energy.
+Thank you to Fleur for the spring workshop

 ANXIETY & FEAR THERAPY